- Departments I - W

 3. This may be a partial copy of the approved subdivision grading plan, if one was submitted with the plat application, in which case it will be available for review in the engineering plans room.
 If a subdivision grading plan was not approved, then a separate grading plan must be submitted.

-Remodels and additions are usually done at the counter.
-New houses take approximately three days to review and townhouses take approximately five days to review.
+Remodels and additions are reviewed within three business days.
+New houses take three days and townhouses take approximately five days to review.

 - A brick arch over a walking surface requires an engineered design or a steel lintel unless it is a semi-circular arch.